ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ## Install the Storage Plugin

-We are going to use `@capacitor/storage` to persist the session data between invokations of the application.
+We are going to use `@capacitor/storage` to persist the session data between invocations of the application.

 ```bash
 npm i @capacitor/storage